philipdonath299/spotapp/DEPLOYMENT.md

 Vercel is the easiest way to host a React app.
 It's free and takes 2 minutes.

-1. Open your terminal in the `spotapp` folder.
+1. Open your terminal in the project folder.
 2. Run:
     ```bash
     npm install -g vercel